 The City of London plants approximately 5,000 trees each year.
 Trees help mitigate the effects of climate change.
 They provide shade and lower temperatures reducing energy costs at homes and making streets more walkable.
 Trees also help absorb heavy rainfall and reduce stormwater flows.

-Did you know you can request a tree for the City boulevard in front of your residence?
-Staff will evaluate each request and decisions are made based on overhead and underground constraints, such as sightlines, overhead utilities and existing trees.
+You can request a tree to be planted in the boulevard in front of your residence.
+Staff evaluate each request, and decisions are made based on overhead and underground constraints, such as sightlines, overhead utilities and existing trees.